nolanlab/CODEX/README.md

 If you are planning to clone/fork this repository, make sure to download the non-public maven dependencies, otherwise there will be compilation issues.

-# CODEX - code dependencies
+# Code dependencies for CODEX
 *Non-public maven dependencies can be found here:* https://1drv.ms/u/s!AmLT3VlVj2P_lf09PpFz6KxhKNboOw

 # Prerequisites